i2p/i2p.www/i2p2www/spec/proposals/156-ecies-routers.rst

 Ratchet messages to ECIES floodfills
 ----------------------------------------

-Implement and test reception of ECIES messages (with zero static key) by ECIES floodfills.
+Implement and test reception of ECIES messages (with zero static key) by ECIES floodfills, as defined in proposal 144 [Prop144]_.
 Implement ant test reception of AEAD replies to DatabaseLookup messages by ECIES routers.

 Enable auto-floodfill by ECIES routers.